15 Small Business Ideas for Teens That Actually Make Money

 • Basic garden cleanup

-Startup cost: Low (often use client tools)
+Estimated Startup Cost: Low (often use client tools)

-Earning potential: $20-$50 per job
+Earning Potential: $20-$50 per job

-Skills needed: Physical effort and consistency
+Skills Needed: Physical effort and consistency

 This idea works really well in neighborhoods with busy homeowners.
+This type of business is always in demand too.

-6. Tutoring Younger Students
+Tutoring Younger Students

 Are you good at school subjects?
 You can actually help others who struggle.
+Younger kids especially need this type of help often.

 You can tutor in: